sisodia-a/jmr24_generativevisualdesign/README.md

 Run the most optimal loss-specific hyperparameters for each combination of the supervisory signal across different random seeds.
 Copy the files stored in ‘results/<model-name>/‘ directory with the filename ending in ‘mean_params_test2.csv’ to the ‘calculate_udr’ folder.
 Switch to an R environment and calculate UDR using the below command.
 You may need to modify the R script and adjust the model name.

+#### Conjoint Analysis and ``Ideal Point'' Generative Design

+See the directory `conjoint_analysis_and_ideal_point_design` for an example ipython notebook for running the hiearachical Bayeisan estimation and replicate results.
+Note that generating the ``ideal point`` design requires inputting the ``ideal point" embedding values into the generative model from the disentanglement portion of this codebase.

 ```
 Rscript udr_calculation.R --sup_signal='brand'